aneasystone/github-trending/README.md

 ## Java

+* 【2024-12-03】[xoureldeen / Vectras-VM-Android](https://github.com/xoureldeen/Vectras-VM-Android) - It's a Virtual Machine App for Android Which is Based on QEMU
 * 【2024-11-30】[freeplane / freeplane](https://github.com/freeplane/freeplane) - Application for Mind Mapping, Knowledge Management, Project Management.
 Develop, organize and communicate your ideas and knowledge in the most effective way.
 * 【2024-11-30】[react-native-share / react-native-share](https://github.com/react-native-share/react-native-share) - Social share, sending simple data to other apps.
 * 【2024-11-30】[valkey-io / valkey-glide](https://github.com/valkey-io/valkey-glide) - An open source Valkey client library that supports Valkey and Redis open source 6.2, 7.0 and 7.2.
 Valkey GLIDE is designed for reliability, optimized performance, and high-availability, for Valkey and Redis OSS based applications.
 GLIDE is a multi language client library, written in Rust with programming language bindings, such as Java and Python